Region 1: EPA New England

 Burial at Sea

-The burial at sea regulations are based on the Marine Protection, Research and Sanctuary Act of 1972.
-According to the regulations human remains transported from U.S. ports or on U.S. vessels or aircraft may be buried at sea under specified conditions.
+The burial at sea regulations are based on the Marine Protection, Research, and Sanctuaries Act of 1972.
+According to the regulations human remains transported from U.S. ports or on U.S. vessels or aircraft may be buried at sea under specific conditions.
 These include cremated as well as non-cremated remains.
 Burial in or on inland waters is regulated according to the Clean Water Act.
 For inland waters burial, a permit is required from the appropriate state agency.